Who We Are

 Q: What restrictions are there on overnight flights?

 A: Very few!
 Aircraft access at Gateway is almost as good as owning your own plane; and maybe better in some ways.
-There are no limits on keeping the airplane overnight weekdays on trips of 1-4 days; but the club likes to see at least 1 hour usage per weekday overnight.
-Each member is permitted a long weekend reservation each month Friday through Monday.
+There are no limits on keeping the airplane overnight weekdays on trips of 1-4 days; but the club likes to see at least 1 hour usage per weekday overnight and 2 hours each weekend overnight.
+Each member is permitted a long weekend reservation each month (Friday through Monday).
 Each member gets two long trips per year, A nine-day trip in the summer and a 16 day trip in the winter!

 Q: Do you own or rent hangar space?

 A: In August of 2016, the club purchased 5200sqft building that contains a 60x06ft hangar, a 60x24 heated club space and restroom facilities.
-We are in the process of designing the build-out of the club facilities which will include flight planning space, a simulator/training room, meeting, kitchen and social spaces.
-Since we aquired the Lance, we also rent space for one of our aircraft.
+We also rent space for one of our aircraft.

 Q: Who does the Club maintenance?